 Disable some Startup Programs

 A good example is Skype and Spotify; these programs should only be launched when you need them and not during start-up.
 You should be careful about which programs you choose to disable from automatically launching during startup.
-For example, you could see a program like Realtek HD Audio, which is responsible for your laptop’s audio; this must be launched during start-up.
+For example, you could see a program like Realtek HD Audio, responsible for your laptop’s audio; this must be launched during start-up.
 Only disable programs for which you’re sure are not needed.
 On the bright side, you can always re-enable programs that you have already disabled.

 Increasing the storage on the disk drive containing your operating system is one of the ways you boost your laptop’s gaming and overall performance.
 This is also another way to get rid of temporary files.
 These files slow down your operating system since it will have to search through multiple files to get the required file.